Map meaningful places in your community

 To make sure anyone taking the survey knows what they're answering questions about, you'll set the survey title and description.

-7. Click Survey title not set.
+7. At the top of the survey, click Survey title not set.

-The Survey header pane appears in the Edit tab.
+The Survey header pane appears.

 What places in the community have social, economic, or political value and add to my community's resilience?